oat-sa/taohub-articles/forge/QTI/tao-pci-and-pic.md

 ### Custom Interaction Registry

-It is an especially useful helper located at [taoQtiItem/qtiCreator/editor/customInteractionRegistry](https://github.com/oat-sa/extension-tao-itemqti/blob/develop/views/js/qtiCreator/editor/customInteractionRegistry.js)<br/>
+It is an especially useful helper located at [taoQtiItem/qtiCreator/editor/customInteractionRegistry](https://github.com/oat-sa/extension-tao-itemqti/blob/develop/views/js/qtiCreator/editor/customInteractionRegistry.js)

-It enables you to retrieve any data related to your PCI such as the content of the manifest or baseUrl.<br/>
+It enables you to retrieve any data related to your PCI such as the content of the manifest or baseUrl.

 Since you are not supposed to know the location of the package is the file system, using customInteractionRegistry.getBaseUrl() is the only way you can get the link to a picture you want to use in your creator widget.

 ### For PIC :

-The same rules of thumb apply.<br/>
+The same rules of thumb apply.

 The Portable Info Control registry is located at [taoQtiItem/qtiCreator/editor/infoControlRegistry.js](https://github.com/oat-sa/extension-tao-itemqti/blob/develop/views/js/qtiCreator/editor/infoControlRegistry.js)